-With more consumers taking control and blocking ads they don’t want to see, brands must take care to ensure theirs hit the mark, with the perfect mix of reach and relevance.
+With more consumers taking control and opting out of advertising they don’t want to see, brands need to know how to make sure their marketing strategy hits the mark, with the perfect mix of reach and relevance.

-Ad effectiveness offers an end-to-end solution for brands looking to understand the impact of their ads on the audiences they want to influence.
+Ad effectiveness is a vital strategy for brands looking to understand the impact of their ads on the audiences they want to influence.

 ‘Reach’ refers to the number of people who actually saw a company’s advertising.

-Digital display ad reach, however, is harder to quantify.
+Digital ad reach is harder to quantify.
 This is where survey data comes in.
-It enables you to identify people who have seen the ad, and ask them about their experience, and most importantly, whether they remember the brand.
+It enables you to identify people who have seen the ad, ask them about their experience, and most importantly, whether they remember the brand.

 It takes passively-derived analytics and active survey data to get a true sense of whether something is working.

-- Evaluate the true impact of your campaign.
+3. Evaluate the true impact of your campaign against your goals

-Knowing what success looks like for your ad is crucial.
+Knowing what advertising success looks like for your ad is crucial.